jbarratt/serialized.net/_posts/2009-07-13-puppet-module-patterns.markdown

 monit::common::simple_service { "apache2": pidname => "apache2" }
 {% endhighlight %}

-<h4>Technique #3: Set variables before you include the class</h4>
+#### Technique #3: Set variables before you include the class

-A good example might be for the mywebapp, I only want apache2 to be listening to the <tt>lo</tt> loopback interface.
+A good example might be for the mywebapp, I only want apache2 to be listening to the `lo` loopback interface.
 This would be a dumb default behavior if someone just did
 {% highlight text %}
 include apache2
 {% endhighlight %}